MicrosoftDocs/ai-builder/ai-builder-docs/use-a-custom-prompt-in-mcs.md

 ms.collection:
 - get-started
 - bap-ai-copilot
-ms.date: 08/16/2024
+ms.date: 08/19/2024
 ms.author: plarrue
 ms.reviewer: angieandrews
 ---

 # Use your prompt in Copilot Studio

-Use prompt in Copilot Studio to natural language actions as copilot extensions.
+Use *prompt in Copilot Studio* to natural language actions as copilot extensions.
 These actions use the generative AI models from AI Builder and natural language understanding to address specific scenarios for your copilots.
 This means you can extend the capabilities of your copilots by simply creating natural language based prompt actions.

 This article explains the two ways to extend copilots with prompt actions: